egemenberk/PriceGetter/README.md

 List of available websites can be found by asking /support to the telegram bot or search NAME_TAGS in this repository

+# What do not this provide?

+This project is not aimed to search and find the cheapest product from websites, instead you provide the urls of those sites and it notifies you when price changes

 # price_getter.py
 This is a generic script to scrape price information from websites.